Why Use Agents in Slack?

 Thread Response Trigger

-When to respond to a message in a thread.
-This setting determines whether your agent responds to every message in a thread or only when explicitly mentioned.- On All Messages
+Controls whether the agent responds to every message in a thread or only when @mentioned.- On All Messages

 - Only on Mentions (Recommended)